arcadia-unity/Arcadia/USAGE.md

   #(.. % transform (Rotate 0 1 0)))
 ```

-Importantly, this also includes symbols refering to functions, and – importantly – Vars.
+Importantly, this also includes symbols referring to functions, and – importantly – Vars.

 ```clojure
 (defn rotate-camera [cam]